anandology/anandology.com/trainings/index.markdown

 # Trainings

 I offer the following public training classes in Bangalore in semi-regular basis.
 Please look at the [home page](/) for upcoming trainings.

+I also offer on-site tranings for corporate companies.
+Please <a class="contact" href="#contact/anandology">write to me</a> if you have a requirement.

 <a class="anchor" name="python">&nbsp;</a>
 ## Python Programming